Ford released its Ford Explorer model in 1990. Since then it has become one of the most popular mid-size SUVs on the road.

-While many police departments have installed hundreds and hundreds of carbon monoxide detectors in Ford Explorer police interceptors and cruisers, the city of Austin, Texas has pulled all 446 Ford Explorers from its police fleet after detecting potentially dangerous levels of carbon monoxide in the vehicles over the past 5 months.
+However, the city of Austin in Texas went a step further, pulling all 446 Ford Explorers from its police fleet after discovering potentially dangerous levels of carbon monoxide in the vehicles over a five month period.

-According to KXAN, Austin Police Sergeant Zachary LaHood is suing Ford Motor Company and Leif Johnson Ford stemming from a carbon monoxide poisoning incident in March.
+According to KXAN, Austin Police Sergeant Zachary LaHood decided to sue Ford Motor Company and Leif Johnson Ford stemming from a carbon monoxide poisoning.

 Another Officer Posioned While On Duty

-Recently, officer Brandy Sickey of Henderson, Louisiana, blacked out and suffered severe injuries due to carbon monoxide fumes seeping into the cabin of her Ford Explorer police interceptor.
+Officer Brandy Sickey of Henderson, Louisiana, also blacked out and suffered severe injuries due to carbon monoxide fumes seeping into the cabin of her Ford Explorer police interceptor.

 Officer Sickey was treated for her injuries where doctors tested and confirmed she experienced carbon monoxide poisoning.
 In fact, doctors said the amount of carbon monoxide Sickey had in her blood was near lethal, and could have killed her.

-Officers McDowell, LaHood and Sickey are just 3 of many police officers now coming forward to tell their stories and experiences of being poisoned by carbon monoxide.
+Officers McDowell, LaHood and Sickey are just three of many police officers now coming forward to tell their stories and experiences of being poisoned by carbon monoxide.

-Many of them, like these 3 officers experienced extreme circumstances, blacking out, crashing in motion and suffering prolonged and permanent injuries and damage.
+Many of them, like these three officers experienced extreme circumstances, blacking out, crashing in motion and suffering prolonged and permanent injuries and damage.

 Images of officer Brandy Sickey courtesy of CBS News